to The Official

 I was in my usual location, the back room, where there was a panoramic view of everything in the club, with tables and booths; it was generally more comfortable than being down in the dance area, which was always packed wall to wall with people.

-And, as usual, I'd had a few tokes and was feeling pretty good, just watching the crowd.
+And, as always, I'd had a few tokes and was feeling pretty good, just watching the crowd.

 Then someone came walking through the back room, saying, "John Lennon and Paul McCartney are coming to the Club!"
 When I asked, they said they heard they were coming with Brian Epstein's NY partner, Nat Weiss, along with a couple of musicians from a lesser-known Epstein group, the Cyrcle* (their only hit, Red Rubber Ball; see * at page bottom).